qicosmos/iguana/README.md

 ### Scripts

-Automatically generate `REFLECTION` macros based by struct.
+Automatically generate `YLT_REFL` macros based by struct.

 To get a list of basic options and switches use: